jpanagos/consumers-bid/Consumer-tracking/README.md

 # Consumer tracking using ByteTrack + LSTM

+Tracking code for the experiments of the paper [A New Benchmark for Consumer Visual Tracking and Apparent Demographic Estimation from RGB and Thermal Images](https://www.mdpi.com/1424-8220/23/23/9510), published in Sensors, 2023.

 ## Installation instructions

 Before starting, update g++.

-Clone the repository in a directory of your choice and change to that directory.
+Clone the repository in a directory of your choice and change to that directory and then to "Consumer-tracking".

 Create a virtual environment with conda, we used Python 3.7.16 for all experiments: